-- Explain science as a way of thinking. - Distinguish between science, pseudoscience and nonscience. - Describe important historical events and people in the development of modern science. - Evaluate pros and cons of new scientific discoveries and technologies. - Effectively communicate about science and technology in writing. - Explain the provisional nature of scientific knowledge. - Explain the importance of the principle of tolerance in science. - Describe some important theories and methods in modern science. - Identify and intelligently discuss controversies and ethical issues in science and technology. - Contribute to discussions of current scientific news items to help develop an awareness of science in the modern world. - Develop individual interests, through assignments, that engage a scientific or technological controversy, policy problem, genetic disease, or application of science. - Explain why your genotype does not equal your phenotype. - Recognize and articulate the impacts of science and technology on your own life, the lives of others, the environment, society and our planet.
+- Describe science as a way of thinking. - Distinguish between science, pseudoscience and nonscience. - Describe important historical events and people in the development of modern science. - Evaluate pros and cons of new scientific discoveries and technologies. - Effectively communicate about science and technology in writing. - Explain the provisional nature of scientific knowledge. - Explain the importance of the principle of tolerance in science. - Describe some important theories and methods in modern science. - Identify and intelligently discuss controversies and ethical issues in science and technology. - Contribute to discussions of current scientific news items to help develop an awareness of science in the modern world. - Develop individual interests, through assignments, that engage a scientific or technological issue of importance. - Explain why your genotype does not equal your phenotype. - Recognize and articulate the impacts of science and technology on your own life, the lives of others, the environment, society and our planet.